ahabra/hash-router/README-dev.md

 ## Project Directory Structure

-1. The root of the project conatins these files
+1. The root of the project contains these files
-    1. `.eslintrc`: ES Lint customized rules
+    1. `eslint.config.js`: ES Lint customized rules
     2. `.gitignore`: List of files to be ignored by git
     3. `package.json`, `package-lock.json`: NPM package definition.
     4. `README.md`: This file.